birdwes/TDA30_Asterisk_h323/README.md

 # Interfacing the Panasonic KX-TDA30 to Asterisk, with h.323

 How To guide for interfacing Asterisk VoIP server to Panasonic KX-TDA30 with KX-TDA3480 IPGW4 card.

+It is likely to also work with TDA100, TDA200 and TDA600 (although the card model numbers will differ) - the system programming software is almost identical.
+You may have issues with KX-TDE or NCP systems if the H.323 license key has been lost, or never installed.

 ## Abstract